AnthonyJTR22/voces-de-la-sierra/README.md

 ### Why Offline Matters

 In Mexico's Sierra Norte, Sierra de Oaxaca, and Huasteca regions, internet connectivity ranges from unreliable to nonexistent.
 A cloud-based translator is useless where there is no cloud.
 Voces de la Sierra runs entirely on-device — **no API calls, no server dependencies, no data leaving the user's hands**.
+This also addresses a critical privacy concern: indigenous communities have historically had their linguistic data extracted without consent.

 ### Scalability

 The pipeline is **language-agnostic**.
 The same process (parallel corpus → bidirectional formatting → LoRA fine-tuning → GGUF export) applies to any endangered language pair.
 Mexico alone has **68 indigenous language groups with 364 variants**.
 Globally, UNESCO estimates **40% of ~6,700 languages are endangered**.
-Each one is a unique philosophy of existence.

 ---